To play, press and hold the enter key. To stop, release the enter key.

-I've served as a transitional minister in four congregations.
+I've served as a transitional minister in five congregations.
 There are particular roles reserved for transitional ministries.
 An interim minister holds up a mirror to the congregation, enabling a congregation to do the work of self-examination.
 It is the work of the congregaiton to prepare itself for a successful settled ministry to follow.
-It is the work of the interim minister to guide the congregation in this process - not to tell the congregation what to do, but to help the congregation to discover what to do.
+It is the work of the interim minister to guide the congregation in this process--not to tell the congregation what to do, but to help the congregation to discover what to do.

 It has been an honor and a privilege to serve as an interim minister and do this specialized work.
 There are aspects of ministry that I do not get to explore in a traditional interim setting, so I am also considering contract and developmental ministries.
 That said, it has been a privilege to help congregations move forward on the path of self-discovery in order to call a settled minister who is the best match for them.

-I have begun my Doctor of Ministry degree in Holiness, Effective Ministry, and Engagement in the World.
+I have recently completed my Doctor of Ministry degree in Holiness, Effective Ministry, and Engagement in the World.
 This work has already helped me in my work with congregations, and I look forward to putting more of my studies to work.
 Shall we work together?